maximum-software/pdf-forms-for-contact-form-7/readme.txt

 = My fields are not getting filled, what is wrong? =

 If you reuploaded the PDF file and your mapping was using the old file ID then your mapping will no longer work and you will need to recreate it.

 If you are using the field mapper tool, make sure the mapping exists in the list of mappings and the field names match.
 If you are using the tag generator tool, make sure the attachment ID matches (or is 'all') and the base64-encoded part of the tag name is unchanged.

 If you renamed the PDF field, you will need to remove the old mapping and recreate the mapping with the new name.

+= My checkboxes and/or radio buttons are not getting filled, what is wrong? =

+Make sure your PDF checkbox/radio field's exported value matches the value of the CF7 form's checkbox tag.
+Usually, it is "On" or "Yes".
+If you need to display a different value in the CF7 form, use [pipes](https://contactform7.com/selectable-recipient-with-pipes/).

+Some PDF viewers don't render checkboxes correctly in some PDF files due to incompatible PDF formatting.
+You may be able to solve this issue by recreating the PDF in a different PDF editor.

 = How do I remove the watermark in the filled PDF files? =